Discffusion: Discriminative Diffusion Models as Few-shot Vision and Language Learners: Related Work

-\textbf{Few-shot Learning for Vision and language Tasks} Vision and Language discriminative models pre-trained on large-scale image-text pairs have demonstrated great potential in multimodal representation learning~\citep{align,flip,florence,clip,he2022parameter}.
+\paragraph{Few-shot Learning for Vision and Language Tasks} Vision and Language discriminative models pre-trained on large-scale image-text pairs have demonstrated great potential in multimodal representation learning~\citep{align,flip,florence,clip,llava}.
 Among them, CLIP~\citep{clip} benefits from 400M curated data and defines various prompt templates to carry out zero-shot image classification.
 Like CLIP, several different few-shot learners were proposed.
 GPT~\citep{gpt3}, as a strong few-shot learner, is capable of performing a new language task by learning from only a few training instances.
 Frozen~\citep{frozen} is developed based on GPT and made into a multimodal few-shot learner by expanding the soft prompting to include a collection of images and text.
 The concept of prompt learning~\citep{first_prompt} has been widely explored in natural language processing (NLP) and computer vision.
-It allows pre-trained models to adapt to various downstream tasks with minimal data by introducing a small prompt layer~\citep{first_prompt, ptuningv2}.
+It allows pre-trained models to adapt to various downstream tasks with minimal number of data by introducing a small prompt layer~\citep{first_prompt, ptuningv2}.
 In the context of image-text matching, prompt learning has been used to fine-tune pre-trained models for the task~\citep{he2022cpl}.
 In our work, instead of adding learnable prompts over the inputs or between transformer layers~\citep{visualprompttuning}, we introduce learnable prompts over the attention layers.
+In our paper, our primary research question is the adaptation of pre-trained generative diffusion models into discriminative models for specific tasks.
+This focus is driven by the challenges and opportunities presented by utilizing diffusion-based processes in a discriminative setting, specifically for the image-text matching task, which has distinct characteristics compared to the modeling approaches mentioned above.